Upper San Antonio River

 - Contact the TMDL Program

-Overview and Goals
+Overview and Goal

 The goal of this current project is to reduce bacteria levels in parts of the San Antonio River, making them safer for recreation.
-High levels of bacteria may pose a risk to people who swim or wade in them—activities called “contact recreation” in the state's standards for water quality.
+Texas AgriLife Research and the San Antonio River Authority (SARA) are key partners in this project.

 Get Involved

-In all our projects, we seek opinions and information from stakeholders—people who represent government, permitted facilities, agriculture, business, environmental, and community and private interests in the watershed.
+In all our projects, we seek opinions and information from stakeholders — people who represent government, permitted facilities, agriculture, business, environmental, and community and private interests in the watershed.
 Texas AgriLife coordinated with people in the watershed to develop the I-Plan.
 A coordination committee representing diverse interests developed the plan.

 All stakeholders are welcome to get involved in implementing the strategy to improve water quality.
 Public meetings about the project are open to everyone.
 Find out more about what it means to participate in TMDL projects.